Sudden Silence: Hidden Voices

 “We are missing a caring, creative, and encouraging person.”

-“Thank you for always being patient with us and telling funny jokes”, while another wrote “you made Sands a happier and brighter place for everyone; every time I saw you, you had smile on your face and you were laughing.”
+“Thank you for always being patient with us and telling funny jokes."
+An other student wrote, “You made Sands a happier and brighter place for everyone; every time I saw you, you had smile on your face and you were laughing.”

 “I don’t remember mommy”.